About Cargill

 Cargill first began trading corn and soya in 1964 in Saint-Nazaire in France.

 The company’s presence is concentrated in the west of the country, France’s main farming region, where most of Cargill’s sites are based.
-These close links to farming areas and the know-how developed to enhance production have allowed Cargill to become a key partner in the agricultural and agri-foods industries.
+These close links to farming areas and the know-how developed to enhance production have allowed Cargill to become a key partner in the agricultural and agrifoods industries.

 In particular, Cargill has become a major player in the supply of starch (after acquiring Cerestar in 2002), industrial chocolate (following the purchase of OCG Cacao at the end of 2003) and especially food ingredients (purchasing Degussa’s food activities in 2006).
-In 2011, Cargill acquired Provimi, an international company specialising in animal nutrition.
+In 2011, Cargill acquired Provimi, an international company specializing in animal nutrition.

 Today, Cargill offers a broad range of products and services which include: